Jumio/mobile-sdk-ios/README.md

 # Release notes

 Applies to all products.
-SDK version: 2.9.1
+SDK version: 2.9.2

-#### Changes
+#### Fixes
-* Compatibility update for Swift 4.0.2
+* Fixed a critical capturing problem on iPhone X

 # Basic Setup